masoudgb/Xtream-ui_bot/README.md

 Running the Bot

-After installation, start the bot using:
+To start the bot:

 python3 /opt/xtream-ui_bot/main.py

-You can manage the bot and its settings through the interactive menu.
+Manage the bot through its interactive menu.

 ---

 Menu Options

-The bot includes the following options:

-1. Install Xtream-UI Bot: For new installations.
+1. Install Xtream-UI Bot: Set up the bot for the first time.

-2. Manage Xtream-UI Bot: Edit channels, post intervals, and more.
+2. Manage Xtream-UI Bot: Edit settings, channels, and post intervals.

-3. Update Xtream-UI Bot: Update the bot to the latest version.
+3. Update Xtream-UI Bot: Update to the latest version.

-4. Uninstall Xtream-UI Bot: Completely remove the bot and all configurations.
+4. Uninstall Xtream-UI Bot: Completely remove the bot.

-5. Exit: Exit the script.
+5. Exit: Exit the menu.